JayJJamesJr/whos_that_pokemon/README.md

 The first step was to create a seperate dataset of silhouettes using OpenCV
 ![001](https://github.com/JayJJamesJr/whos_that_pokemon/blob/main/Screenshot%20(3).png)
 ![001](https://github.com/JayJJamesJr/whos_that_pokemon/blob/main/Screenshot%20(2).png)
-The second step was to pass those images into a neural network and wait...
+The second step was to pass those images into a neural network and wait.

 ![001](https://github.com/JayJJamesJr/whos_that_pokemon/blob/main/Screenshot%20(5).png)
 ![001](https://github.com/JayJJamesJr/whos_that_pokemon/blob/main/Screenshot%20(6).png)
 The model was able to predict which Pokemon was which with close to 90 percent accuracy.